 How to add an own criteria

-In this how-to you will learn how to add own criteria to LFS.
+In this how-to you will learn how to add an own criterion.

-The goal in this how-to is to create a criterion, for which the :term:`shop manager` can enter a SKU and decide (via operators) whether the criterion is valid if the product with the entered SKU is within the cart or not.
+The goal is to create a criterion, in which the customer can enter a SKU and decide (via operators) whether the criterion is valid if the product, with the entered SKU, is in the cart or not.

 Create an application